Enter Decimal Here

 How are you going to find binary numbers?

-Learners can understand how to convert decimal to binary.
+Learners can understand how to convert decimals to binary.
 They’re going to hear about the power of 1’s and 0’s.
-Finally, the instructor will ask the students the Cisco Binary Game and encourage them to play to improve and strengthen their skills.
+Finally, the instructor will ask the students about the Cisco Binary Game and encourage them to play to improve and strengthen their skills and knowledge.